-Please ensure the back of the activation is black (painted or fabric).
-The reason for this is that the rear face will be visible from outside the venue through the foyer windows.
+Please ensure the back of the activation is black (painted or fabric) because the rear face will be visible from outside the venue through the foyer windows.
 All cabling & infrastructure behind the wall is required to be tidy.

 Position 2 Under the wall mounted TV in the CH Southern Foyer Total Area - W x D x H 6600mm x 2200mm x 2000mm Media Wall maximum 2900mm x 2000mm